zagui440s/personalCP/week-08/day2/state-in-react.md

     </>
   );
 }
-}
 ```

 This is still pure, because our input (props) entirely determine the output.
 Same props will always result in same output.

 This is a good quality to have because it means React only needs to render the component once, and only rerender it if a prop changes.
 Additionally, it is by default *memoized*, meaning that once a set of input parameters have been used to produce an output, it is forever remembered and rerunning the function is unnecessary.
 This is only possible because we have this guarantee of purity.
-We can these 'pure' or 'dumb' components - dumb because they dpn't need to be aware of any context outside of themselves.
+We can these 'pure' or 'dumb' components - dumb because they don't need to be aware of any context outside of themselves.

 ### React's re-render policy